 Have you started planning for the holidays?
 Do you have recipes that require blanched almonds?
 You won’t believe how easy it is to make your own!
 Today, we will be Blanching Almonds in 5 Easy Steps.

-This recipe was originally published on November 8, 2015 and republished with updated content, photos and a video on November 1, 2018.
+This post was originally published on November 8, 2015 and republished on November 1, 2018 with updated content, photos and a video.
+Thanks for watching and sharing!

 If you said yes, I would love to share a quick and efficient way to blanch almonds.
 It’s one of the best ways to prepare for holiday baking.
 As you probably know, it’s never too early to start planning.
 Once your ingredients are prepared, like these blanched almonds, it becomes a lot easier to get in the holiday spirit.

 Just in case you are wondering, a blanched almond is an almond without its skin.
 Once you realize how easy and economical blanching almonds at home is, you will never purchase them again.